 As mentioned above, we are in business to make money, we make money by doing the work, so spending time on non-billable tasks can be challenging.

 Investing in your own research, trends, professional development etc, all help to keep you, your business, and services/products the best they can be to ensure they attract clients and results.

-Investing in your own wellbeing, relaxation, and non-work related tasks helps to keep you refreshed, energetic, enthusiastic and provides a balance that ensures you can still enjoy your “work”, without it taking over and making your exhausted, tired and bitter.
+Investing in your own wellbeing, relaxation, and non-work related tasks help to keep you refreshed, energetic, enthusiastic and provide a balance that ensures you can still enjoy your “work”, without it taking over and making you exhausted, tired and bitter.